 - Outward Hound Hide & Seek Plush – This is a fantastic plush toy and the reviews speak for themselves.
 Sit back and watch your dog figure out this puzzle.

 You don’t have to pick one of my recommendations.
-What’s more important is that you pick something for your GSD.
+There are so many options to choose from.
+What’s more important is that you pick something, anything, for your GSD.

 Fortunately, Amazon has the largest collection of these smart dog puzzles to choose from.
 Pick anything that you looks interesting and see if your dog enjoys it!